rabihkodeih/leadbook/README.md

 ## Importing crawled data into the database

-Assuming that both json files have been produced, from the command line:
+Assuming that both json files have been produced in part one, from the command line:

-    ./manage.py importdata -importdata <path_to_compnay_profiles_json_file> --settings=settings.base
+    ./manage.py importdata <path_to_compnay_profiles_json_file> --settings=settings.base

 ## Runing the local dev server